-Family’s lawyer plans her own probe in Colorado man’s death
+Family’s lawyer continues her own investigation for McClain

-DENVER (AP) - The lawyer for the family of Elijah McClain, a Black man who died after being stopped by suburban Denver police last year because he was “being suspicious,” said Friday she and McClain’s relatives will conduct their own investigation of an official inquiry that cleared three white police officers of wrongdoing.
+DENVER (AP) - The lawyer for the family of Elijah McClain, a Black man who died after being stopped by suburban Denver police last year because he was “being suspicious,” said Friday she and McClain’s relatives will continue conducting their own investigation of an official inquiry that cleared three white police officers of wrongdoing.

 Mari Newman told The Associated Press the decision reflects her suspicions toward government investigations of cases of alleged police misconduct.
 It comes a day after Democratic Gov. Jared Polis announced he was appointing Attorney General Phil Weiser to re-investigate and possibly prosecute the officers.